philpennock/talk-webhooks/talk.md

 # Webhooks are

-* A contract to provide a push notification, to a URL of your choice
+* A contract to provide a push notification, via REST HTTP (`POST` method) to a URL of your choice, whenever "something" of interest happens at the sender
 * Often with a useful payload
     + these days, usually JSON

 That's it.